AmitLevinson/amitgrinson.com/content/project/israeli-twitter-bot/index.md

 2. It then **filters any tweets** that don't meet a specific criteria (too many hashtags, tagged as spam, etc).

-3. Once the data is filtered, the **Raspberry Pi posts the valid tweets back to Twitter** as retweets on behalf of the [@bchirot2021](https://twitter.com/bchirot2021) twitter account.
+3. Once the data is filtered, the **Raspberry Pi posts the valid tweets back to Twitter** as retweets on behalf of the [@bchirot2021](https://twitter.com/bchirot2021) Twitter account.

 4. While this happens every 10 minutes, I also setup a MySQL database that updates every night at 11PM with the data.